lipoyang/IcsPwm/README.md

 # ICS bus to PWM servo Adapter

-This adapter let you connect PWM servos such as SG90 to KONDO ICS serial servo bus.
+This adapter let you connect PWM servos to KONDO ICS serial servo bus.

 A adapter can controls up to 4 PWM servos.